It’s Mental Health Awareness Week, but if you’re reading this long after the awareness week has passed, please keep reading… please, keep reading.

 Don’t think, MAKE them know because here’s where the saying, “Actions speak louder than words.” applies.
 Show up for them.
 ALWAYS show up for them.

-Reeling from all the constant pain I was in, one day when I was in my ’20s, I lined up a half bottle of acetaminophen pills on the coffee table and just stared and wondered what would happen if… would the kids be okay, would Lee get home in time to stop it, would I be successful or would I just really mess things up worse?
+Reeling from all the constant pain I was in, one day when I was in my ’20s, I lined up a half bottle of acetaminophen pills on the coffee table and just stared and wondered what would happen if… would the kids be okay, would my husband get home in time to stop it, would I be successful or would I just really mess things up worse?

 I tried… boy did I try.